docc-lab/tufts_comp_118_demos/rpc_demo/readme.txt

 Code
 -----

 This example of ONC RPC sends a message from a client to a server.
 The message contains two arbitrary strings.
-It demonstrates how ONC RPC can be used and how complex data types (a linked list) can be sent over the network using ONC RPC.
+It demonstrates how ONC RPC can be used and how complex data types (in this case a short linked list) can be sent over the network using ONC RPC.
 There are several files.
 Please look at all of them to understand how RPCs work.

 **User_provided files**: